INSIDE : Check out some of the best Must See Thanksgiving Afternoon Movies! And let me know which ones should be added to the list.

 This post contains affiliate links.
 See my full disclosure.

-Happy (two days early) Thanksgiving to all my US friends!
-I was thinking about sharing some of my favorite side dishes or maybe some mouth watering desserts but honestly, at two days before tday, I have a feeling that you already have your menu settled upon.
+Happy (just a little early) Thanksgiving to all my US friends!
+I was thinking about sharing some of my favorite side dishes or maybe some mouth watering desserts but honestly – I have a feeling that you already have your menu settled upon.
 So today, I decided to share a roundup of Must See Thanksgiving Afternoon Movies!

 Often while my turkey is cooking, there is a lot of food preparation still going on… but at some point, things just bake and cook and there is a good piece of time to hang out with the family.
 This is the ideal time to all grab a beverage, cozy up on the couch together and watch a movie.
 And if you just can not pull yourself away from the kitchen, then wait until after your delicious meal and then enjoy the afternoon with a fun couch movie!

 This is by no means a movie critics list, just a list of movies I enjoy and remember watching with my family on past Thanksgiving Day’s.

 BEST MOVIES :